 Millions of workers are expected to be impacted in the coming years by the displacement…

-- IAC Wrapup: Are You and Your Organization Ready for Design Transformation?
+- Are You Ready for Design Transformation?

 Chris Avore discussed design transformation, evolving product development leadership, elevating design maturity, exploring organizational culture…